fl101/awardfares-blog/_posts/2024-03-17-eurobonus-guide.md

 ## SAS Transition to SkyTeam (Our Thoughts)

 There have yet to be any official announcements about how the EuroBonus program will change once the acquisition occurs.
 While there is one scenario in which EuroBonus shuts down and Flying Blue becomes SAS's new official loyalty program, the conditions for that to happen are far from being met.
-If so, it won't be on the 2024 horizon.
+If so, we don't think this will be the case on the 2024 horizon.

 Instead, from a technical standpoint, it makes more sense that the airline(s) take more gradual steps until new changes are implemented.
 Here are some of our thoughts on different areas from our humble perspective as technologists and experience as travelers.